Tag Archives: Allen Ravenstine

 “Do you want to try it?”

 I didn’t get far, about a quarter mile.
-As we were approaching the intersection of East 30th and Prospect a flash of sunshine glancing off the glossy yellow-green hood of the car distracted me.
+As we were approaching the intersection of E. 30th St. and Prospect Ave. a flash of sunshine glancing off the glossy yellow-green hood of the car distracted me.
 I turned my head to the left.
 That was my third and last mistake.

 When we came to a stop the VW Beetle was finished and I was finished as Gary’s roommate.
-I was just barely able to talk him into giving me a few days to scare up another roof over my head.
-The fall quarter at CSU was rolling along and winter wasn’t far away.
+I was just barely able to talk him into giving me a week to scare up another roof over my head.
+The fall quarter at Cleveland State University was rolling along and winter wasn’t far away.

 “Try the Plaza,” he said.
 “There’s a one bedroom on the second floor that’s come open.
-Somebody I know had to move out in the middle of the night.”
+Somebody I know moved out in the middle of the night.”

-Dave Bloomquist and Allen Ravenstine, who was the synthesizer player for the Cleveland-based art-rock band Pere Ubu, owned and ran the building
+Dave Bloomquist and Allen Ravenstine, who was the synthesizer player for the Cleveland-based art-rock band Pere Ubu, owned and operated the building.

 I knocked on Dave Bloomquist’s door.
-His apartment was at the crown, in the front, facing north, looking out across Chinatown, Burke Lakefront Airport, to Lake Erie.
-When he answered the door, I don’t know what I expected, but what I got was a large young man, maybe six and a half feet of him, a thick mop of black hair and a thick black beard.
+His apartment was at the crown, in the front, facing north, looking out across Chinatown, Burke Lakefront Airport, and out to Lake Erie.
+When he answered the door, I don’t know what I expected, but what I got was a tall young man, maybe six and a half feet of him, a thick mop of black hair, and an old-school beard.

 “I’m here about the apartment on the second floor,” I said.